-This course is focused on the curriculum, methods, materials, and technological resources for the integrated teaching of mathematics, science, social studies, and the fine arts to young children in diverse and inclusive settings.
+This course focuses on the centrality of inquiry and play in children's learning.
+The emphasis will be on facilitating integrated and developmentally appropriate experiences that This course is focused on the curriculum, methods, materials, and technological resources for the integrated teaching of mathematics, science, social studies, and the fine arts to young children in diverse and inclusive settings.
 Candidates will explore an integrated approach to teaching foundational concepts and will develop learning experiences that develop inquiry, symbolic representation, and problem solving in each domain.
 The centrality of play, the role of creativity, the integration of technology, and the importance of the physical and interpersonal environment will be discussed.
 Students will utilize observation strategies and documentation as they plan, assess, adapt, and reflect on learning experiences.